Mandy001/DL_DA/README.md

 # DL_DA

 This is the code for the scientific report "Deep learning data augmentation for Raman spectroscopy cancer tissue classifcation".
+Since the dataset is private, we do not make it public.

 1. pytorch
 2. tensorflow